Folomarco/us-bank-bond-fair-value/README.md

 - FRED Treasury, volatility and credit-market series.

 TRACE, TRACE Master File and CRSP data were accessed through WRDS and cannot be redistributed.
-This repository therefore contains no proprietary data or processed data derived from restricted WRDS files.
+The repository contains therefore no raw, row-level or reusable processed datasets derived from restricted WRDS files.
+It contains only source code, documentation and aggregate figures reproduced in the dissertation.

 Authorised users must supply their own local copies of the required inputs.